yjyao/practical-python/Notes/InstructorNotes.md

 skip slides entirely in favor of live demos.
 For example, you don't really need to do a bunch of slides on lists.
 Just go to the interpreter and do some list examples live instead.
-Rule of thumb: No more than 1 minute per slide unless it’s something unusually tricky.
+Rule of thumb: No more than 1 minute per slide unless it's something unusually tricky.
 Honestly, you could probably skip most of the slides and simply lecture using live demos if you feel that it works for you.
 I often do this.